DarthAsh/ezr/hw3/Readme.md

 guess_small.sh runs it for 7 low dimensionality datasets

-guess_large.sh runs it for 4 medium and 3 large dimensionality datasets.
+guess_large.sh runs it for 7 large dimensionality datasets.

 I have copied the results from rq.sh into an editor as they were not clearly readable in the command line.